3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 Ⓜ️ How to Get There: From Fuzi Miao, it’s a 20-minute walk to the Zhonghua Gate (South Gate)

-Cycling or hiking along the Nanjing City Walls is the perfect way to take in the beautiful scenery around the city, including the Xuanwu Lake and Purple Mountain.
+Cycling or hiking along the Nanjing City Walls is the perfect way to enjoy the city’s beautiful scenery, including Xuanwu Lake and Purple Mountain.

 In the 1400s, the Nanjing City Walls were the longest in the world, protecting the city within.
 Today, several sections of these historic walls remain intact.